awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Generic.md

 # Secrets Manager Lambda Rotation Template: Generic Template That You Must Customize and Complete<a name="reference_template_Generic"></a>

-The following is the source code that is initially placed into the Lambda rotation function when you choose the **SecretsManagerRotationTemplate** template option from the AWS Serverless Application Repository\.
+The following is the source code that's initially placed into the Lambda rotation function when you choose the **SecretsManagerRotationTemplate** template option from the AWS Serverless Application Repository\.
 This template is never provided by choosing options in the console\.
 Instead, to create this function manually, follow the instructions at [Rotating AWS Secrets Manager Secrets for Other Databases or Services](rotating-secrets-create-generic-template.md) and specify this template\.

 For more information about creating your own rotation function, see [Overview of the Lambda Rotation Function](rotating-secrets-lambda-function-overview.md)\.

-This template function is written in [Python](https://www.python.org/) and uses the [AWS boto3 SDK for Python](https://aws.amazon.com/sdk-for-python/)\.
+This template function is written in [Python](https://www.python.org/), and uses the [AWS Boto3 SDK for Python](https://aws.amazon.com/sdk-for-python/)\.

 ```
 import boto3